-When and how can a school regulate social media use by staff, students and parents?
+When and how can a school regulate social media use by staff, students, and parents?
 What is the extent of a school's responsibility to address cyberbullying - and how far can they go without overstepping their bounds during investigations and disciplinary actions?
-In this program, our seasoned faculty will provide answers to these questions and myriad other legal issues surrounding technology in and outside of the classroom.
+In this program, our seasoned faculty will provide answers to these questions and a myriad of other legal issues surrounding technology in and outside of the classroom.
 Learn what actions schools can't and must take in order to mitigate liability - register today!

 - Learn when and how a school can discipline based on information found on social media.